Ozz760/Team-Profile-Generator/README.md

 ---
 ## Installation
 In order to use this application properly you will have to install inquirer to run all of the prompts properly.
-User and install Inquirer b going to their terminal and typing in "npm i inquirer".
+User and install Inquirer by going to their terminal and typing in "npm i inquirer".

 ---
 ## Technology